davidrtlake/uq-calendar/README.md

 - [x] Add quick navigation section on right side.
   - [ ] Make a quick nav by teaching week.
 - [ ] Give events times if a time is in the description. (e.g. midday, 8am to 12pm, 9am)
+- [ ] Choose to display by month or teaching week.

 ## Fixes